dcloud-ca/ca.dcloud.ICAClient/README.md

 Build and install the Citrix Workspace app (ICAClient) + HDX RealTime Media Engine for Skype as a Flatpak application for Linux.

 ## Disclaimer
 This project and I are not affiliated with Citrix.
-This project does not contain or distribute any Citrix software.
-When the flatpak is built, it iniates downloads from Citrix's site of packages that they have made freely available.
+This project does not contain any Citrix software.
+When the user builds the Flatpak application using this template, the required packages are obtained from Citrix's website, where Citrix has made the installers available for download.

 ## Requirements
 flatpak, flatpak-builder, elfutils, pulseaudio